MAIA: A new detector concept for a 10 TeV muon collider: Detector layout

 \subsection{Calorimetry}

-Compared to the tracker, the calorimeter has some advantages in BIB resilience: it has a higher radius, resulting in a lower flux, and its energy-proportional response means that high-energy signatures can be picked out with relative ease.
-However, the larger cell sizes and longer integration times associated with most calorimeter technology mean that BIB can still degrade performance.

 The MAIA detector concept makes use of a silicon-tungsten electromagnetic calorimeter (ECAL) and an iron-scintillator hadronic calorimeter (HCAL).
 Both systems are based on the CLIC calorimeter design~\cite{robson2018compactlineareecollider}, which was also the starting point for earlier iterations of a muon collider detector optimized for $\sqrt{s}=3$~TeV~\cite{Accettura:2023ked}.
 Compared to the calorimeters optimized for lower energy, this detector concept has more layers, and each layer has a slightly thicker absorber.
 The cells have also been slightly scaled up in size.
-More detail can be found in Table~\ref{tab:calo_specs}.
+More details on the parameters of the calorimeter can be found in Table~\ref{tab:calo_specs}.

 The design of the calorimetry for this detector is a modest extension of current technology.
-The technical specifications of the ECAL's silicon are similar to that of the CMS high granularity calorimeter (HGCAL), currently under construction for the High-Luminosity LHC upgrade~\cite{CERN-LHCC-2017-023}.
+The technical specifications of the ECAL's silicon are similar to that of the CMS high granularity calorimeter (HGCAL), currently under construction for the HL-LHC upgrade~\cite{CERN-LHCC-2017-023}.
 The cell sizes are slightly smaller in the MAIA design, and the sensors are slightly thicker, but the overall parameters are similar.
-The HGCAL will have a 50 ps timing precision.
-The MAIA HCAL is similar in design to the ATLAS Tile Calorimeter, albeit with smaller cells by roughly a factor of 10 in each direction \cite{ATLAS:1996aa}, and a timing resolution is roughly 1 ns.
-MAIA's ECAL and HCAL simulations have not yet assumed similar timing resolution to their LHC equivalents, but instead currently sum all deposits made from -0.5 to 10~ns with respect to the expected time of arrival.
+The HGCAL will have a 50 ps timing resolution.
+The MAIA HCAL is similar in design to the ATLAS Tile Calorimeter, albeit with smaller cells by roughly a factor of 10 in each direction \cite{ATLAS:1996aa}, and a timing resolution of roughly 1 ns.
+MAIA's ECAL and HCAL simulations have not yet assumed similar timing resolution to their LHC equivalents, but instead currently sum all deposits made from -300 to 300 ps with respect to the expected time of arrival.